netxms/netxms-doc/admin/concepts.rst

 Network discovery
 -----------------

-NetXMS can detect new devices and servers on the network and automatically create node objects for them.
+|product_name| can detect new devices and servers on the network and automatically
+create node objects for them.
 Two modes are available – passive and active.

 In passive mode server will use only non-intrusive methods by querying ATP and routing tables from known devices.
-Tables from the server running NetXMS are used as seed for passive discovery.
+Tables from the server running |product_name| are used as seed for passive discovery.

 In active mode server will periodically scan configured address ranges using